EasyLife365/EasyLife365-FieldDataSource/README.md

   - your endpoint url (e.g. myservice.azurewebsites.net)

 We will create a DNS entry under *.ext.easylife365.cloud pointing to your service.
 Afterwards, you can finalize the configuration on your webservice.
 Azure allows you to configure the DNS entry and request a free system managed certificate.
+Once you get a confirmation mail for the domain entry, you will need to configure your app in a proper way.
+[Here](azure-domain-registration.md)'s an example how you can do it in the azure environment.
 ### Recommendations

 - Web service should respond within 300ms to have a good user experience